“All Is Ash or the Light Shining Through It”

 “Very good.”
 Thorsten rose.
 “The election is in eight weeks.”

 “Agreed.
 I’ve already scheduled a meeting with Gaius in my office, tomorrow five P.M.
 Will you be free to join us?”

 Thorsten heaved a faint sigh.
 “Very good,” he said once more, half to himself, then straightened his jacket and moved briskly toward the door.

-Rory let his head loll onto the back of his chair, staring upside down at the zodiac clock on Jules’s office wall.
+Rory let his head loll onto the back of his chair, stared upside down at the zodiac clock on Jules’s office wall.

 Eight and a half minutes till five.
 The day that had felt like it would never end was almost over.